VIC.GOV.AU | Policy and Advisory Library

 The positions of president and executive officer are mandated positions on council.
 The principal is automatically the executive officer of the school council.

 The president is elected by all council members at the first meeting of the new school council.
 The president is a parent or community member and chairs meetings.
-The council may also elect other non-mandatory officer bearers (such as a treasurer) at the first or any following meetings.
+The school council may also elect other non-mandatory officer bearers (such as a treasurer) at the first or any following meetings.

-A department employee is ineligible to serve as president, or vice-president, if the council choose to elect one.
+A department employee is ineligible to serve as president, or vice-president, if the school council choose to elect one.
 The school business manager is ineligible to serve as treasurer.

 Relevant legislation